doc4d/docs/docs/Concepts/classes.md

 When both functions are defined, the computed property is **read-write**.
 If only a `Function get` is defined, the computed property is **read-only**.
 In this case, an error is returned if the code tries to modify the property.
 If only a `Function set` is defined, 4D returns *undefined* when the property is read.

 If the functions are declared in a [shared class](#shared-classes), you can use the `shared` keyword with them so that they could be called without [`Use...End use` structure](shared.md#useend-use).
 For more information, refer to the [Shared functions](#shared-functions) paragraph below.

+In the context of a client/server application, the `local` or `server` keyword allows you to specify on which machine the function must be executed.
+These keywords can only be used with ORDA data model functions and shared/session singleton functions.
+For more information, refer to the [local and server functions](#local-and-server) paragraph below.

 The type of the computed property is defined by the `$return` type declaration of the *getter*.
 It can be of any [valid property type](dt_object.md).